 - City of Vancouver HIA Toolkit for Transportation and Land Use Planning activities

 - A Common Vision for increasing physical activity and reducing sedentary living in Canada: Let’s Get Moving

 - Equity resources for PA/PL/Sport leaders/program delivery agents:

 - Global Action Plan on Physical Activity

 - Human Impact Partners – Health Equity Guide

-Claire Sauvage Mar is BC Healthy Communities’ Grants & Engagement Coordinator.
+Claire Sauvage Mar is BC Healthy Communities’ former Grants & Engagement Coordinator.